Growing churches understand the importance of a strong Children’s Ministry program.

 - a policy on adult/child ratio, etc.

-Write the policy, test the policy, update the policy and then train the volunteers on your expectation for them to adhere to the written policies and procedures.
+Write the policy, test the policy, update the policy, and then train the volunteers on your expectations for them to adhere to the written policies and procedures.

 8. Train Volunteers